-• The locations, the recipients, and the costs of these studies are unknown at the time of the writing of the Draft UPWP.
-FY 2025 Funding will be awarded near the end of FY 2024.
+The locations, the recipients, and the costs of these studies are unknown at the time of the writing of the UPWP.
+FY 2025 Funding will be awarded near the end of FY 2024, and the UPWP will be amended accordingly.